kevin-lucifer/SubTitleBingo/README.md

 # SubTitleBingo
 A tool which capable to  adjust your srt subtitle timeline.
 (Support drag and drop) Build by javafx11, and package by jlink.
 So, you can create a self contain running img,easy and small.
-I'll try to upload the mac img, be my guest to create your own win running img.
+I have uploaded the mac img, be my guest to create your own win running img.
 Leave me a message if I can do anything for you, except this one. lol

 I did hide some easter eggs, eg, plain text encoding auto detect(Thanks to mozilla jchartdet) .Have fun guys.